Adarsh-git/github-slideshow/_posts/0000-01-02-Adarsh-git.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Adarsh-git's slide!"
 ---
 This is Adarsh-git's file
 Use the left arrow to go back!